What do football, slow dancing, and muffin tops have in common with weight loss? These are things that all make me cry.

 One such way I changed as I matured was in how I looked at taking care of my health and body.
 Back then as young women we ate what we wanted, drank, partied and smoked.
 Yes, I know…bad girl.
 But, I made a decision when I was in my early thirties to change.
 I quit smoking and drinking except for an occasional social drink.
 I chose to use alternative methods to heal my aging body and manage pain.
 Traditional medicine has its place, but for me and my body, a more natural treatment made a lot more sense.

 Another solution I found was in managing my weight problem.
 Changing the way I look at my body image in the mirror made a big difference in how I look at food.
 No longer am I a slave to the scale in the bathroom, either.
 Advertisers and manufacturers spend millions to convince us to eat “diet food”, “low-carb” foods and programs for weight loss.
 None of them are healthy choices for our bodies.
-My family changed our Morton Salt to Sea Salt, which solved the issue of swelling and retaining fluids.
+My family changed our Morton Salt to Himalayan Pink Sea Salt, which solved the issue of swelling and retaining fluids.
 We changed from Country Crock to regular, REAL butter and found that our body processes real foods much easier without causing stomach and bowel issues.
 As for my weight loss, I took the word “diet” out of my vocabulary.
-I eat real fruits, vegetables, meat, and bread.
-By adding Lean JavaBean coffee to my morning breakfast, my body is reshaping on its own.
+I eat real fruits, vegetables, meat, and fruits.
+By adding a healthy whey protein smoothie to my morning breakfast, my body is reshaping on its own.
 The fat is burning itself making for more energy and less muffin top and jelly belly, healthy aging in the works.
-My jeans are being recycled…from a size 20W to a 16W in just six months and still going.
+My jeans are being recycled…from a size 20W to a 10 Misses in just twelve months and still going.

 Now, I’m able to dance a little more, play with the grandkids and actually have energy left to shop, go for walks, take the kids to the park or go camping.
 No more back issues, no more stomach problems, no more worrying about not being able to go to the bathroom regularly.
 The body image I now see is an encouraging sign to keep going, it says “you are worth it”.